Updated July 2019

-Medical marijuana was legalized in Arizona after voters approved Arizona Medical Marijuana Act in November 2010.
+Medical marijuana was legalized in Arizona after voters approved the Arizona Medical Marijuana Act in November 2010.
 Under the law, patients with a “written certification” from a physician are allowed to use and possess up to 2.5 ounces of marijuana in a 14-day period.
 Qualified patients should keep their medical marijuana cards on hand at all times.

 Qualifying conditions for medical marijuana under Measure 2 are as follows: